Stocks: Smooth Sailing

 East down the boule, the vard”

---Smooth Sailing, Queens Of The Stone Age, 2014
+- Smooth Sailing, Queens Of The Stone Age, 2014

-U.S. corporations essentially had a free pass heading into third quarter earnings season that began a few weeks ago.
-In the wake of the destruction and disruption to business activity brought by the barrage of major hurricanes that struck various parts of the United States during the second half of the third quarter.
-Put simply, corporations had a generally understandable reason to attribute worse than expected earnings in the past quarter, whether legitimate or not, and the market would have likely granted safe harbor to these companies with the belief that earnings would bounce back along with the post storm recovery process.
+U.S. corporations essentially had a free pass heading into third quarter earnings season that began a few weeks ago, in the wake of the destruction and disruption to business activity brought by the barrage of major hurricanes that struck various parts of the United States during the second half of the third quarter.
+Put simply, corporations had a generally understandable reason to attribute worse-than-expected earnings in the past quarter, whether legitimate or not, and the market would have likely granted safe harbor to these companies with the belief that earnings would bounce back along with the post storm recovery process.

 Instead, we have seen the exact opposite take place thus far.